eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

 ## Affine Types {#affine}

-- weakening of linear types
-- instead of: use once and exactly once
-- it is: use at most once
-- implicit drop
-- to implement this, the compiler needs to know how to drop a value
-- rust uses an affine-like type system
-  - actually a very sophisticated ownership-tracking scheme that is kind of affine if you squint
-  - uses the `Drop` trait to know how to dispose of something
-  - Drop is automatically implemented in the obvious way: by calling drop on all fields in a struct
+Affine types are a slight twist on linear types.
+Instead of "used exactly once" it's "used _at most_ once".
+That is: values can be silently dropped.
+When a linear value goes out of scope, the compiler inserts calls to the destructor.
+This requires a way to associate a linear type with a destructor function.

+Rust has a sophisticated ownership-tracking system that resembles affine types if you squint.
+In Rust, the `Drop` trait is used to tie types to their destructors.
+Mostly this is implemented automatically by the compiler, you usually implement this yourself when dropping a value involves calling a foreign function (e.g. closing a socket).

-- linear types are incompatible with exceptions, but affine types are not, because the compiler knows how to dispose of types, it knows how to insert destructor calls at the end of a scope or when unwinding the stack
+The main benefit of affine types is they are more compatible with traditional exception handling, since the compiler knows how to dispose of values, and therefore how to call destructors when unwinding the stack.

+Pros:
+- Less code.
+- Exception handling.

+Cons:
+- Sometimes you do want the compiler to tell you when you've forgotten a value (in Rust, the `must_use` attribute exists for this).
+- The double-throw problem still exists in Rust: a destructor that fails (because e.g. closing the file handle failed, or closing a socket failed) will simply abort the program.

 ## Linear Observers {#obs}